 - Is it likely I can easily find the information again by doing an Internet search?

-This is the Information Age.
-Mama Google can help you find what you need quickly and efficiently!
+- This is the Information Age.
+Google can help you find what you need quickly and efficiently!
 We have fewer excuses to keep paper than any generation before!

 - Tired of the same old meatloaf?
 Keep only the recipes you’re likely to make!
 Don’t just keep pulling out every recipe that sounds good.
 Test the recipe immediately.
 If it doesn’t taste good, discard it.

 If your family hates it, get rid of it.
-If it’s a keeper, add it to your collection (look for tips on what to do with them below).
+If it’s a keeper, add it to your collection.
+Look for tips on how to store them below.